-For her fellowship, History major Kayla Ratliff studied homosexuality in 19th-century Japan.
+For her fellowship, History major Kayla Ratliff, pictured above, studied homosexuality in 19th-century Japan.
 Photo by Sreang Hok.

 by Matt Itelson

-A new donor-funded College of Liberal & Creative Arts research program provided opportunities for 15 undergraduates this year to dig deep into the world’s most debated, pressing issues: politics, race, mental health, veterans, climate change, bullying, sexuality and more.
-Working closely with faculty mentors throughout the entire year, students sharpened investigative skills and creative talents and helped build understanding on a range of issues.
+A new donor-funded College of Liberal & Creative Arts research program provided opportunities for 15 undergraduates this year to dig deep into the world’s most debated, pressing issues: politics, race, mental health, veterans, climate change, bullying, sexuality, and more.
+Working closely with faculty mentors throughout the entire year, students sharpened investigative skills and creative talents and helped build an understanding of a range of issues.

 “I was struck by both the sophisticated content of your research projects and the incredible poise you all showed in presenting your topics.
 Congratulations on completing these under very unusual circumstances — another reflection of your talents and determination.”